kebman/kebman.github.io/Generate SSH Key Pair For Git.md

 You can do this by going to your Git hosting platform and adding the key in the SSH keys section of your account settings.

 ## Add Key To Github
-Here's how you add your public key to [[How To Update Your GitHub Public Key|GitHub]].
+Here's how you add your public key to [GitHub](How To Update Your GitHub Public Key.md).